groue/GRMustache/README.md

 In strict boolean mode, BOOL properties will be considered as numbers.

+### The case for C99 bool

-There is still a way for using booleans, and it's the unbeloved C99 `bool` type:
+You may consider using the unbeloved C99 `bool` type:

 	@interface Person: NSObject
+	- (bool)dead;   // Works in and out of strict boolean mode
-	- (bool)dead;   // KVC-compatible boolean, even without @property declaration
+	                // even without @property declaration
 	@end